jasonnnc3/fastly-react-compute-edge/docs/README.md

 environment uses [Vite](https://vitejs.dev/) in middleware mode.
 This allows the use of modern developer tooling like hot module replacement, instant react component updates on save, and instant development server startup.

-i developed a majority of this using the initial approach (takes ~15 seconds each time a change is made). contrast that to the setup with vite dev server where every change made is hot reloaded into the browser in ~50ms. much better experience. worth the sarcrifice of parity between development / production environments which will be mitigated by automated testing anyways.
+i developed a majority of this using the initial approach (takes ~15 seconds each time a change is made). contrast that to the setup with vite dev server where every change made is hot reloaded into the browser in ~50ms. much better experience. worth the tradeoff of parity between development / production environments which will be mitigated by automated testing anyways.

 There are a few changes that were needed to get this to work: